mendix/docs/content/appstore/app-services/cogniso-text-analytics.md

 ## 2 Installation

-1. Go to the [Cogniso Text Analytics](https://marketplace.mendix.com/link/component/118593) component page in the Marketplace and download the *CognisoTextAnalytics.mpk* file.
+1. Go to the [Cogniso Text Analytics](https://marketplace.mendix.com/link/component/118412) component page in the Marketplace and download the *CognisoTextAnalytics.mpk* file.
-2. To add the Cogniso Speech to Text app service to your app in Mendix Studio Pro, follow these steps:
+2. To add the Cogniso Text Analytics app service to your app in Mendix Studio Pro, follow these steps:
     1. In the **App Explorer**, right-click the app.
     2. Click **Import module package** and then select *CognisoTextAnalytics.mpk*.